All About Online Horse Betting in Michigan

 There’s an app for Android and iOS, which puts horse wagering opportunities under your fingertips, anytime.

 Since the state still hasn’t legalized overall sports wagers, BetAmerica’s offer is limited to horse races in MI.
-As soon as the laws for legalization of online sportsbooks pass, this one has the potential of becoming the first Michigan sports betting app.
+As soon as the laws for the legalization of online sportsbooks pass, this one has the potential of becoming the first Michigan sports betting app.

 For now, you can wager on a variety of horse races.
 The only downside is that BetAmerica doesn’t have an active bonus offer.